We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

 Some of the principal treatments carried out by Mr David Dalton at Spire include:

 I have training and experience in cemented and cementless hip replacement techniques and use both in my arthroplasty.

 I use a variety of replacement types, tailored to the individual patient's needs.
 These include ceramic bearing surfaces for younger and more active patients as well as metal on metal resurfacing which can allow a return to sporting activities.

-Mr Dalton qualified from Birmingham University in 1989 and carried out his basic surgical training in Birmingham as well as a Master’s degree in the surgery of trauma.
-He moved to Glasgow in 1996 for higher surgical training on the West of Scotland orthopaedic rotation.
+I qualified from Birmingham University in 1989 and carried out my basic surgical training in Birmingham as well as a Master's degree in the surgery of trauma.
+I moved to Glasgow in 1996 for higher surgical training on the West of Scotland orthopaedic rotation.

 I have completed a year's fellowship in Wellington, New Zealand in 2002, with specialist training in lower limb joint replacement and revision.